SAKryukov/dotnet-solution-structure/articles/article0.2.md

 Let's look at the implementation.
 Note that the application of the attribute `[ContentProperty(nameof(Format))]` defines that `Format` can be entered as direct content of the element `e:StringFormat`.

-This is the entire implementation:
+{id=code-class-string-format}This is the entire implementation:

 ```{lang=C#}
 namespace SA.Agnostic.UI.Markup {